16. October 2018

 TGW competences were featured, among other things, based on the example of the logistics centre designed by TGW for COOP in the Swiss city of Schafisheim.
 Also, TGW and Umdasch introduced a novel concept called OmniStore that combines online shopping with stationary trading in a unique way, while offering tangible added value to retailers as well as supermarket customers.

 "TGW stands for holistic solutions.
 TGW has grown from being the leading mechatronics supplier to having established itself on the core markets as a future-oriented systems provider – and the Grocery Expert Days are clearly underscoring this", says Christoph Wolkerstorfer, CSO of the TGW Logistics Group.

 TGW Explores New Robotics Paths

 One of the main purposes of the event was to provide a look at the possibilities that robotics are opening up in the field of automation.
 In addition to applications for mixed palletizing.
-PickCenter Rovolution - the fully automated piece picking workstation - was showcased as the lastest module of FlashPick®.
+PickCenter Rovolution - the fully automated piece picking workstation - was showcased as the latest module of FlashPick®.
 The system’s outstanding advantage lies in the fact that Rovolution is powerful, fast, and extremely flexible.